 Yes, you still have lectures, pracs and tutorials!
 During coursework year you'll (typically) have three days at hospital and two days on campus per week.
 As there are only two campus days per week they tend to be jam packed with lectures, pracs and tutorials.
 Each course varies with enforcing attendance.
-Some course such as BGD will have an attendance sheet for almost every scheduled activity while others such as SH will tell you which activities are compulsory and which are not.
-The 80% attendance rule still applies in Phase Two so it's best not to risk it.
+Some course such as BGD will have an attendance sheet for almost every scheduled activity while others such as SH will tell you which activities are compulsory and which are not note that some courses such as SH are very strict so it's best not to risk it.
 Lectures will be recorded and uploaded to Echo360 similarly to how they were in Phase One.
 Although there is no prac exam at the end of the year, all content presented in lectures, pracs and tutes is assessable in the Phase Two ICE (MCQ).